 Business winner lessons: ‘I would have taken the business international sooner’

-Top 1000: From managing 45,000 people or developing scientific advances, to downtime at Munster matches, Wigan football club and Carlow GAA, eight of Ireland’s business leaders tell us about their lives at the top
+Top 1000: Eight of Ireland’s business leaders tell us about their lives at the top

 Dr Nora Khaldi, founder and chief scientific officer, Nuritas